 C. PUBLIC SAFETY

-WHEREAS, FCPD has requested a pay increase totalling $XX.XM and an increase in XX positions; and
+WHEREAS, The Collective Bargaining Agreements of IAFF for $21.80 million and SSPBA for $29.65 million will have a total cost to FY2025 budget of $51.45 million; and

-WHEREAS, Fairfax County 8.7% increase in violent crimes, highest increase in the country, higher than surrounding jurisdictions, etc. etc.
+WHEREAS, Fairfax County ranked seventh in the country with an 8.7% increase in violent crimes which is a larger increase than nearby Prince George’s County and it’s a larger increase than Montgomery County, Maryland.
+This is according to a Major Cities Chiefs Association (MCCA) report; and

-WHEREAS, FCPD has more officers per citizen and/or more officers per square mile than surrounding jurisdictions
+WHEREAS, FCPD has more officers per citizen and/or more officers per square mile than surrounding jurisdictions; and

-WHEREAS, Animal Control stuff
+WHEREAS, Animal Protection Police Officers (APPO) are dually sworn in law enforcement officers with the accompanying training and responsibilities.
+APPO has wide support in the community and are highly respected by those they serve.

 NOW THEREFORE BE IT RESOLVED:

-The Federation recommends in the process of negotiating the Collective-Bargaining Agreements with public safety units that incorporate performance-based metrics for salary increases.
+(6) The Federation recommends in the process of negotiating the Collective-Bargaining Agreements with public safety units that the parties consider performance-based metrics for salary increases; and

 We suggest the County examine the possibility of placing senior officer (gold badge) raises in an escrow account tied to the improvement of crime statistics???

-(#) The Federaton does not support the transfer of the FCPD position of Animal Protection Police Officers (APPOs) to the Department of Animal Sheltering.
-We believe there is benefit in keeping APPOs to be professional Law Enforcement Officers.
+(7) The Federation does not support the transfer of the FCPD position of Animal Protection Police Officers (APPOs) to the Department of Animal Sheltering.
+We believe there is benefit in keeping APPOs as professional Law Enforcement Officers.

 D. EDUCATION FUNDING AND SCHOOL TRANSFER